Labor Supply under Temporary Wage Increases: Evidence from a Randomized Field Experiment: Experimental Design and Data

-\textit{Variable definitions:} Our main outcome variable is sales of the October issue (Sales), which includes all sales made of the issue.
+\textit{Variable definitions:} Our main outcome variable is sales of the October issue (Sales, the number of copies sold), which includes all sales made of the issue.
 Our pre-analysis plan also includes the natural logarithm (+1) of the sales variable (ln(Sales)) and sales via the electronic system only (Electronic), which excludes cash sales, as exploratory outcome variables.
-Such outcomes also include cash sales only (Cash), which are not-directly-observed cash transactions but rather a residual constructed by subtracting Electronic sales from Sales, where Sales is inferred from inventory movements and Electronic is measured from Swish transactions.
+Such outcomes also include cash sales only (Cash), which are not directly observed cash transactions but rather a residual constructed by subtracting Electronic sales from Sales, where Sales is inferred from inventory movements and Electronic is measured from Swish transactions.
 Cash can therefore occasionally take negative values.
-In our data, Cash has eight negative observations, mainly because some sellers may accept Swish payments without handing over a magazine, or because some buyers pay for several issues while only taking one physical copy, so that Swish payments can exceed the number of copies leaving inventory.
-We also examine time spent working as exploratory outcome variables.
-Hours worked during the month are approximated by the the span between the first and last electronic sale each day (Hours).
+In our data, Cash has eight negative observations, mainly because some sellers may accept Swish payments without handing over a magazine, or because some buyers pay for several issues while taking only one physical copy, so that Swish payments can exceed the number of copies leaving the inventory.
+We also examine time spent working as an exploratory outcome variable.
+Hours worked during the month are approximated by the span between the first and last electronic sale each day (Hours).
 The number of working days is also approximated by the total number of days in which a seller sells an issue via the electronic system (Days).
-In common with some of the taxi studies on supply elasticity \citep[e.g.,][]{camerer1997labor,farber2005tomorrow,crawford2011newyork}, we cannot tell whether a day without sales is a working day (an unsuccessful one) or not.
-We use binary variables to denote these days.
+In common with some taxi studies on supply elasticity \citep[e.g.,][]{camerer1997labor,farber2005tomorrow,crawford2011newyork}, we cannot tell whether a day without sales is a working day (an unsuccessful one).
+We therefore use a daily binary indicator for observed active sales days, which is summed within issue cycles to construct the monthly Days count.
+Because Hours and Days are both constructed from electronic transactions, they may be mechanically affected by the bonus, which specifically incentivizes Swish use: a treated seller might ring up a Swish sale earlier or later in the day than a similarly busy untreated seller, widening the measured span without actually working longer.
+We address this concern in two ways below: by reporting effects within the subsample of sellers who already sell mostly via Swish (Appendix Table~\ref{tab:swishshare}), and by reporting alternative output-based effort measures (sales per active day and sales per hour) that do not rely on transaction timing (Appendix Table~\ref{tab:alt_hours}).
 Lastly, the control variables for Age (Age) and sex (Woman) are reported to us by \textit{Situation Sthlm}, and are based on the personal identity numbers of the sellers (these are the Swedish national identification numbers, which are structured to reveal their holders’ sex and year of birth).